Can Drinking Liquids at Night Increase Your Risk for Urologic Problems?

 You can also practice other activities to prepare for bed, which will help with incontinence during sleep.
 Urinating twice before bedtime can help.
 As you prepare for bed, urinate.
 Then finish your bedtime routine and then urinate right before sleep.
 Practicing Kegel exercises to strengthen the muscles around your bladder can also help.
 These exercises help to relax the bladder properly when urinating to completely empty it, reducing the number of times needed to urinate.

+Have more questions about how can drinking liquids at night increase your risk for urologic problems?
 Make an appointment with Georgia Urology today to learn more about urinary incontinence and treatment options.